c5c86a/vm/README.md

 servers:
   - name: server
     boot:                             (optional)
+        script:                       (mandatory)
-        logs:                         (optional, if they are given, their content is shown in case of error)
+        logs:                         (optional, their content is shown in case of error)
-        - 'full path to a log file'
+        -
-        ports: 8080                   (waits until these ports are up. mandatory if there is a boot_x.sh)
+        ports: 8080                   (optional, waits until these ports are up)
     start:                            (optional)
+        script:                       (mandatory)
-        logs:                         (optional, if they are given, their content is shown in case of error)
+        logs:                         (optional, their content is shown in case of error)
-        - 'full path to a log file'
+        -
-        ports: 8080                   (waits until these ports are up. mandatory if there is a start_x.sh)
+        ports: 8080                   (optional, waits until these ports are up)
         dependencies:                 (optional)
             db: server                (sets env var db with value the IP of the server with name 'server')
     ci: true                          (optional, if true, it destroys VMs in the end, default is false)